Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

 22. Which of the following is NOT a factor when estimating the costs of Amazon EC2?
 (Choose TWO)
     - A. The amount of time the instances will be running.
-    - B. Number of security groups.
+    - B. Number of security groups.( sg are free)
     - C. Allocated Elastic IP Addresses.
-    - D. Number of Hosted Zones.
+    - D. Number of Hosted Zones. (hosted zones are part of route 53)
     - E. Number of instances.

     <details markdown=1><summary markdown='span'>Answer</summary>